safatdev/Wordle-Clone-React/README.md

 This was a challenge to recreate the popular wordle game, some features were not implemented due to time constraints.

-Front-end written in React, while the very-simplistic "Back-end", written in PHP.
+Front-end written in React, while the very-simplistic "Back-end/API", written in PHP.

 ## Screenshot